 Synopsis: The Avengers face Thanos and try to stop him from collecting all the Infinity Wars in his quest to wipe out half of the galaxy’s population.
 Wong returns in this film in an early action sequence in New York and ultimately defeats Cull Obsidian.
-There are no scenes in Kamar-Taj or at the Kamar-Taj monastery library, but Wong (played by Asian British actor Benedict Wong) does get to display his librarian skills to help set up the stakes — and the plot of the entire movie — to members of the Avengers, as well as to the audience.
+There are no scenes in Kamar-Taj or at the Kamar-Taj monastery library, but Wong (Benedict Wong) displays his librarian skills to help set up the stakes — and the plot of the entire movie — to members of the Avengers, as well as to the audience.

 Role Call: Benedict Wong as Wong — Information Provider (male) and Comic Relief (male)

 Related post: First impressions: ‘Avengers: Infinity War’

 Details: Dir.
 Steve Miner.
 Perf.
 Rick Moranis, Tom Arnold, Julianne Phillips.
 Warner Bros., 1996.

 Synopsis: In this comedy, a writer (Rick Moranis) returns to his Minnesota hometown to teach a creative writing course to middle schoolers.
 On his first day, he revisits the school library, and the librarian remembers how long his book is overdue.